 Shop lenders for the first time homebuyer program that works best for you.
 Look for a lender that’s willing to hold your hand through the process.

-Mortgage Interest Rates, APRS, Origination Fees, and Points
+Decoding Mortgage Interest Rates, APRS, Origination Fees, and Points

 Besides saving for your house, it's important to understand all the terms of your mortgage.
 That means becoming familiar with the jargon that lenders use.